 Growing up I always thought a “good” dinner was a protein, a starch, and a vegetable.
 And while there is nothing wrong with that, my new typical “good” meal contains a high-quality protein and two vegetables.

-Typically, one vegetable will be a simple steam or roast to minimize hands-on time.
+Typically, one vegetable will be simple steam or roasted to minimize hands-on time.
 And the other serving of vegetables will be more complex.
 Or have a great sauce from above to make them shine.